remju/Jacon/README.md

 # Jacon
 Easy to use Json parsing library in C

+# Development
+This library is in development and is not ready for use.

 # Description
 Convert an input string into a queryable object or an object into a string.